tux-type/supsmu/README.md

 ```

 ## Additional Information
-Supsmu is implemented in C for computational efficiency, with Python bindings that enable seamless
+Supsmu is written in C for computational efficiency, with Python bindings that enable seamless
 integration with NumPy arrays.

 The implementation is designed to closely match the outputs of the Fortran version (available in R),
 however there may still exist some inconsistencies.